Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Conclusions and outlook

-We emphasize that the scope of applications of the non-abelian topological charge is much broader than revealed by this work.
+We emphasize that the scope of applications of the non-Abelian topological charge is much broader than revealed by this work.
 Especially, the presented ideas apply generally to all the $\mcP\mcT$-symmetric models and materials with NLs studied in Refs.~\cite{Chen:2015b,Wu:2018b,Lian:2019,Li:2016,Xie:2015,Chan:2016,Zhao:2016b,Fang:2015,Nomura:2018,Ahn:2018,Huang:2016,Xu:2017,Kim:2015,Yu:2015,Weng:2015b,Wang:2017,Gong:2018,Yan:2017,Zhou:2018,Ezawa:2017,Bi:2017,Chang:2017,Hearing:1958,Chen:2017,Heikkila:2015b,McClure:1957,Singh:2018,Schoop:2016,Feng:2017,Yu:2017,Takahashi:2017,Chang:2017b,Yi:2018,Bzdusek:2017}, given that there are three or more bands.
-For example, the non-abelian topological charge, together with further constraints put forward by the presence of additional crystalline symmetry~\cite{Wu:2018b}, could predict the behaviour of intricate NL compositions under applied strain, including the case of nodal chains~\cite{Wang:2017,Gong:2018}, nexuses~\cite{McClure:1957,Heikkila:2015b,Singh:2018}, gyroscopes~\cite{Yu:2015,Kim:2015,Weng:2015b} and nets~\cite{Schoop:2016,Feng:2017,Yu:2017,Takahashi:2017,Chang:2017b,Yi:2018}.
-It would also be interesting to check, whether constraints on the ability of band-structure nodes to annihilate, that were previously reported in different contexts~\cite{Sun:2018,Lim:2017}, could also be described using non-abelian topological charges.
+For example, the non-Abelian topological charge, together with further constraints put forward by the presence of additional crystalline symmetry~\cite{Wu:2018b}, could predict the behaviour of intricate NL compositions under applied strain, including the case of nodal chains~\cite{Wang:2017,Gong:2018}, nexuses~\cite{McClure:1957,Heikkila:2015b,Singh:2018}, gyroscopes~\cite{Yu:2015,Kim:2015,Weng:2015b} and nets~\cite{Schoop:2016,Feng:2017,Yu:2017,Takahashi:2017,Chang:2017b,Yi:2018}.
+It would also be interesting to check, whether constraints on the ability of band-structure nodes to annihilate, that were previously reported in different contexts~\cite{Sun:2018,Lim:2017}, could also be described using non-Abelian topological charges.
 Furthermore, it should be possible to generalize the presented topological classification, based on the alternative spectral normalization of the Bloch Hamiltonian in Eq.~(\ref{eqn:H-mulit-project}), to insulating systems.
-Some rudimentary steps in this direction were already taken by Ref.~\cite{Wu:2018b} in 1D, and using the methods of characteristic classes by Ref.~\cite{Ahn:2018b} in 2D.
+Some rudimentary steps in this direction were already taken by Ref.~\cite{Wu:2018b} to describe 1D \TB{insulators, and by Refs.~\cite{Wojcik:2019,Li:2019} to describe certain non-Hermitian topological bands.}